-The task of labeling sequence data such as partof-speech tagging, shallow parsing (chunking) and named entity recognition is one of the most important tasks in natural language processing.
+The task of labeling sequence data such as part-ofspeech (POS) tagging, chunking (shallow parsing) and named entity recognition is one of the most important tasks in natural language processing.

 Conditional random fields (CRFs) (Lafferty et al., 2001) have recently attracted much attention because they are free from so-called label bias problems which reportedly degrade the performance of sequential classification approaches like maximum entropy markov models (MEMMs).